karmada-io/website/docs/userguide/scheduling/resource-propagating.md

   #...
 ```

-Potential use case 2: For the disaster recovery scenario, the clusters could be organized to primary and backup groups, the workloads would be scheduled to primary clusters firstly, and when primary cluster fails(like data center power off), Karmada scheduler could migrate workloads to the backup clusters.
+Potential use case 2: For the disaster recovery scenario, the clusters could be organized to primary and backup groups, the workloads would be scheduled to primary clusters firstly, and when primary clusters fail (like data center power off), Karmada scheduler could migrate workloads to the backup clusters.

 PropagationPolicy can be configured as follows: